curl/everything-curl/usingcurl/tls.md

 ## Client certificates

-TLS client certificates are a way for clients to cryptographically prove to servers that they are truly the right peer.
+TLS client certificates are a way for clients to cryptographically prove to servers that they are truly the right peer (mTLS).
 A command line that uses a client certificate specifies the certificate and the corresponding key, and they are then passed on the TLS handshake with the server.